AdityaLab/aaai-23-ai4epi-tutorial/README.md

 5. **Epidemic forecasting in practice.**
 We discuss various important collaborative initiatives to further research and practice of epidemic forecasting that are headed by national agencies like CDC and IARPA.
 We discuss the important challenges encountered during real-time deployment of these models and methodological solutions to these challenges by top-performing models.
 Finally, look at recent works that try to inculcate decision making with forecasting to aid in better long-term strategic and short-term tactical interventions in face of uncertainty for various applications from public health to supply chain management.
 This section will be structured as follows: (1) Collaborative initiatives; (2) Real-time Deployment Experiences; (3) Bridging forecasting with decision making.

-6. **Closing remarks**
+6. **Open challenges and closing remarks**

 ## Bio of presenters

-**[Alexander Rodríguez](https://sites.cc.gatech.edu/~acastillo41/)** is a PhD student in the College of Computing at Georgia Tech.
-He received a M.S. in Data Science from the University of Oklahoma, and a B.S. in Mechatronics Engineering from the National University of Engineering, Peru.
-His research interests include data science and AI, with emphasis on time-series and real-world networks problems motivated from epidemiology and community resilience.
-In response to COVID-19, he has been the student lead at his research group in forecasting the progression of the pandemic, and these predictions have been featured in the CDC’s website and FiveThirtyEight.com.
-His work has led to publications in AAAI, NeurIPS, ICLR, WWW, and BigData and was awarded the 1st place in the Facebook/CMU COVID-19 Challenge and the 2nd place in the C3.ai COVID-19 Grand Challenge.
-He has also served as organizer/PC chair of multiple symposiums and workshops including BPDM @ KDD 2017 and epiDAMIK @ KDD 2021.
-The University of Chicago Data Science Institute named him a ‘Rising Star in Data Science’ in 2021.
+**[Alexander Rodríguez](https://sites.cc.gatech.edu/~acastillo41/)** is a PhD candidate in the College of Computing at Georgia Tech.
+He is advised by Prof. B. Aditya Prakash.
+His research is at the intersection of machine learning, time series, and scientific modeling, and his main application domains are public health and community resilience.
+He has published at top venues such as AAAI, NeurIPS, ICLR, KDD, WWW, AAMAS, PNAS and has organized workshops and tutorials at AAAI and KDD.
+His work won the best paper award at ICML AI4ABM 2022 and was awarded the 1st place in the Facebook/CMU COVID-19 Challenge and the 2nd place in the C3.ai COVID-19 Grand Challenge.
+He was also invited to the Heidelberg Laureate Forum in 2022 and named a ‘Rising Star in Data Science’ by the University of Chicago Data Science Institute in 2021 and a ‘Rising Star in ML & AI’ by the University of Southern California in 2022.

 **[Harshavardhan Kamarthi](https://www.harsha-pk.com)** is PhD student in the College of Computing at Georgia Tech.
 He received a B.Tech and M.Tech in CSE from Indian Institute of Technology (IIT) - Madras in 2020.
 His research interests include time-series forecasting, deep probabilistic, generative modelling and deep learning with applications to problems in epidemiology.
 His work has been published in NeurIPS, ICLR, WWW and AAMAS and was nominated for best student paper award at AAMAS 2020.
 He also received Alumni Association Award for best Academic performance and Lakshmi Ravi award for the best Masters thesis at IIT Madras.